-2.1.1 The detailed financial implications of the decision options in respect of exemptions and discounts for empty properties were set out in the background documents of the Cabinet report of 8 December 2014 and included as Appendix 1 (Options for empty property discounts) to this report.
-The financial implications of Cabinet's proposal and which was duly consulted on is also included below:
+2.1.1 The detailed financial implications of the decision options in respect of exemptions and discounts were set out in Section 1.5 of the Cabinet report of 13 October 2014, included as background information.
+This section of the report outlines the range of different levels of income that can be generated from the various available options.
+Section 1.5 of that report also outlines the financial implications of the proposal Cabinet have consulted upon which is:

 - For those meeting the criteria for former Class A reduce the current level of 100% discount for 1 year to 50% discount for 1 year.
 This will generate an additional Council Tax debit of £160,000, and - For those meeting the criteria of former Class C reduce the current 100% level of discount for 2 months to 50% discount for 2 months.
-This will generate an additional Council Tax debit of £402,000.
+This will generate an additional Council Tax debit of £402,000

-The total overall Council Tax debit generated by this option would be £ 562,000, based on the current rate of Council Tax.
+The total overall Council Tax debit generated by this option would be £ 562,000, based on the current rate of Council Tax